AntonisParaskevis/catch-the-dog-reflexes-game/README.md

 # Execution
 Run WindowsFormsApp3.exe, located in WindowsFormsApp3\WindowsFormsApp3\bin\Debug

-# Usage
+# How to Play
-• Enter your name in the field located on the top side of the app.
+1. Enter your name in the field located on the top side of the app.

-• Start the game by clicking on Game → New Game.
+2. Start the game by clicking on Game → New Game.
 Alternatively, hit Ctrl + N.

-• The dog will start moving across the screen.
+3. The dog will start moving across the screen.
 Click on it to score a point.
 Please note: once you score a point by clicking on the dog, you won’t be able to score again until it changes position.

-• You have 60 seconds to score as many points as you can!
+4. You have 60 seconds to score as many points as you can!

 # Other Features